"""Utility functions for reference frames, vectors, and matrix algebra."""

 def _show_frames(dcm: ndarray, arr: ndarray) -> ndarray:

-Returns the coordinates of multiple frames in a target frame specified
+"""Return the coordinates of multiple frames in a target frame.

 Parameters